ErivanFranklin/FootDash/backend/MIGRATIONS.md

 The `User` entity uses snake_case column names in the database to match the migrations:
 - Entity property `passwordHash` maps to DB column `password_hash`
-- Entity property `email` and `passwordHash` are temporarily nullable in the entity to support test-time schema synchronization

 ### Application vs. Test Database Sync

-- **Application (`DatabaseModule`)**: Uses `synchronize: false` to rely on migrations only
+- **Application (`DatabaseModule`)**: Uses `synchronize: false` and relies on migrations only (production-safe)
-- **E2E Tests**: Use `synchronize: true` for convenience in isolated test environments
+- **E2E Tests**: Use `migrationsRun: true` in test bootstraps so test databases are created/updated via the same migrations as application environments.
+This prevents schema drift and avoids destructive `synchronize` behavior during parallel CI runs.

-- This split allows production-safe migrations while keeping tests flexible
+This approach keeps production and CI schemas consistent while allowing per-worker databases for parallel tests.

 ## Helper Scripts